21 Unmissable Things to do in Wroclaw, Poland

 Wrocław Rynek is something every city needs.
 It’s a great open space for entertainment, social gatherings, and just about anything a city’s centerpiece could ever need.

-21 Unmissable Things to do in Wroclaw 6
+21 Unmissable Things to do in Wroclaw, Poland 6

 Right at the square entrance, you see its centerpiece – the Old Town Hall – a Gothic building dating back to the 13th century.
 It is an excellent example of how the city has developed, combining different architectural styles over the years.
 Today, it serves the city and is used for cultural and civic events.

-After all, there must be a reason to attract one-fifth of all of Poland’s students beyond the prestigious 300-year-old university of course.
+After all, there must be a reason to attract one-fifth of Poland’s students beyond the prestigious 300-year-old university, of course.

 To showcase the market’s diversity, you can witness everything you might expect, from tasty and traditional Polish cuisine to fire-breathing entertainers as the sun begins to set on this epic place.
 For example, you can even join around 20+ people playing volleyball right at the square.
 Just an ordinary evening, right?